fBeyer89/ADI_preproc/hypothalamus_project/README.md

 3.propagation of hypothalamic segmentations from the atlas images (N=44 in total) to the target space 4.merging hypothalamic segmentations and label fusion

+additional steps:
+5. extract mean MD of the hypothalamus after excluding all voxels with MD values higher than the average of third ventricle.

 To perform the steps described in **Algorithm**:

 #Necessary prerequirements: